-A backwashing water filter may look like a water softener but it is entirely different.
-Softeners work on the principle of ion exchange and backwashing filters rely greatly upon simple mechanical filtration.
+A backwashing water filter may look like a water softener, but it is entirely different.
+Softeners work on the principle of ion exchange, while backwashing filters rely upon simple mechanical filtration and/or absorbtion.

 A backwashing filter is a simple device that consists of a large tank called a media tank that is filled with a filtering medium such as the following: